T of C

 4. He improved the quality of Gepu, giving them quiet dignity.

 During the Yuan dynasty qin players mostly followed Yang Zuan's ideas, but he also had some critics.
-Perhaps the most important of these were 趙孟頫 Zhao Mengfu and 戴表元 Dai Biaoyuan.14 In his essay Qin Source (琴原 Qin Yuan) Zhao apparently ridiculed Yang for stressing only the expression of melodies without paying attention to rhythm, with the result that he had nothing on which to base the composition of the tablature.
+Perhaps the most important of these were 趙孟頫 Zhao Mengfu and 戴表元 Dai Biaoyuan.15 In his essay Qin Source (琴原 Qin Yuan) Zhao apparently ridiculed Yang for stressing only the expression of melodies without paying attention to rhythm, with the result that he had nothing on which to base the composition of the tablature.
 However Yuan Jue, a student of Dai Biaoyuan and previously of Xu Tianmin, knew that Yang's tablature was based on that of Zhang Yan and Guo Mian; in his essay 琴述 Qin Narration Yuan Jue cleared Yang from such accusations.

-The revised tablature of Yang Zuan was later known as Zhe Pu (浙譜 zhepu, Zhe referring to the approximate region of Zhejiang province, including Hangzhou22).
+The revised tablature of Yang Zuan was later known as Zhe Pu (浙譜 zhepu, Zhe referring to the approximate region of Zhejiang province, including Hangzhou23).
 Zhe pu prevailed in 吳越 the regions of Wu and Yue during the first years of the Yuan dynaty Among players of Zhepu the Xu Tradition was most popular.
 Its most distinguished master was 徐詵 Xu Shen of 寧波 Ningbo, who lived on into the beginning of the Ming dynasty.
 Both Xu Shen's great grandfather 徐宇 Xu Yu (Xu Tianmin) and his father 徐夢吉 Xu Mengji (Xu Xiaoshan) were known for their skill at the qin.
 Xu Yu, also called 徐雪汀 Xu Xueting and 徐雪江 Xu Xuejiang, was on good terms with Yang Zuan, and the two used to drink togetgher, write poetry and play the qin to each other.
 During the 嘉靖 Jiajing period 黃獻 Huang Xian compiled 琴學正傳 Qinxue Zhengchuan (see 琴譜正傳 Qinpu Zhengchuan and compare 梧岡琴譜 Wugang Qinpu).
 Since Huang was a member of the Xu tradition, this book includes a number of ancient pieces based on the revised versions of Xu Tianmin, Xu Mengji and Xue Shen.

 Footnotes (Shorthand references are explained on a separate page)

 饒宗頤﹕宋季金元琴史考述.
 Jao Tsung-Yi (Rao Zongyi), A Historical Account of the Lute, From the Close of Sung to the Chin and Yuan Dynasties. 清華學報 Tsinghua Journal of Chinese Studies, 1971 (New Series 2 #1), pp. 83-106.
 (English summary pp.107-8).
-Reprinted in Tong Kin-Woon's Qin Fu, p.2017ff.
-Dr. Tong says the Tsinghua Journal publication date is 民國四十九年五月 May 1960, but at the end of the article Rao dates it to May 1971.

 (Return)